jbull477/msu-cse491-2013/day24.rst

 1. In pairs, look at http://jobs.msu.edu.
 Try searching for two different job postings (4698 and 7617, for example).
-Can you communicate these two each other via an e-mailed URL?
+Can you communicate these to your partner via an e-mailed URL?
 Try sending each other the URL of the different job.

    What is the mechanism the site is using to keep track of what job you're